Skip to main content

 • Better: a handful of tools like create_invoice, list_overdue_invoices, get_customer_overview, which internally orchestrate multiple HTTP calls.

-Or even have group related operations:
+Or group related operations:

 • Instead of getById, getByEmail, getByExternalId, consider one get_customer tool with a discriminated input or a clear primary key.